kide-vm/kide/README.md

 Parse Phisol, using Parslet.
 This has been separated out as it's own gem, [salama-reader](https://github.com/salama/salama-reader).

 Phisol is now fully typed (all variables, arguments and return).
-Also it has statements, unlike ruby where everything is an expressions.
+Also it has statements, unlike ruby where everything is an statements.
 Statements have no value.
 Otherwise it is quite basic, and it's main purpose is to have an oo system language to compile to.

 I spent some time on the parse testing framework, so it is safe to fiddle and add.